10 challenges in software product development

 Software development is a complex process that depends on factors like the team or technologies that you use.
 It is important not only to choose the right specialists and tools but also to manage the whole process effectively.
 Regardless of what you are going to build – a simple application or a complex digital product – you have to reckon with the fact that you may encounter many challenges and obstacles on your way.

-In this article you’ll find the ten most common and significant challenges you may face.
+In this article, you’ll find the ten most common and significant challenges you may face.
 I’ll show you how to deal with them and help you diagnose the bug areas in your application with a useful checklist you’ll be able to download.
 Remember, problems and bugs may occur in every IT project.
 By knowing which areas of your software development are generating problems, you can react properly, saving your time and money.

 1. No strategy or an unclear vision

 The first challenge I would like to mention is the lack of a strategy consistency or a vision that is not clear for everyone.
 It is a huge mistake treating the development team as people responsible only for delivering more lines of code, new views of an application or implementing new functionalities.
 A team should know the purpose of building software and understand well what problems it should solve.
 Why?
 A committed and effective development team is that which has a good understanding of the purpose of the product they work on.
 It is the key to their efficiency.
-They will give you not only a high quality code, but also provide you with a valuable feedback and new ideas for developing the product in a way that will help you achieve the main goals of the project.
+They will give you not only high-quality code but also provide you with valuable feedback and new ideas for developing the product in a way that will help you achieve the main goals of the project.

 2. No goals to achieve